-NOTICE IS HEREBY GIVEN THAT INFORMATION RELATING TO YOUR CHAPTER 13 BANKRUPTCY CASE WILL BE MADE AVAILABLE ON THE INTERNET TO YOUR CREDITORS AND OTHER PARTIES IN INTEREST.
+IMPORTANT NOTICE: INFORMATION RELATING TO YOUR CHAPTER 13 BANKRUPTCY CASE WILL BE MADE AVAILABLE ON THE INTERNET TO YOUR CREDITORS AND OTHER PARTIES IN INTEREST.

 Your name, address, bankruptcy case number, state and district in which your case is pending, and the trustee assigned to your case.
 Your social security number will not be visible to parties in interest, but they will be able to search for your bankruptcy case using your social security number.
-Furthermore, your employer’s name will not be displayed.
+Your employer’s name will not be displayed.

-The Trustee is a duly appointed Chapter 13 Standing Trustee for the Western District of Washington at Seattle, vested with the duties as set forth in 11 U.S.C. § 1302(b), including the duty to furnish information concerning debtors, estates and the administration of these estates.
+The Trustee is the appointed Chapter 13 Standing Trustee for the Western District of Washington at Seattle, vested with the duties as set forth in 11 U.S.C. § 1302(b), including the duty to provide information concerning debtors, estates and the administration of these estates.